Sourcing of materials

 Traceability of raw materials and precious metals and the possibility of detecting any manipulations are key to validating the origins of gold.

-Each delivery of gold doré that will be used to produce primary fine gold for Swatch Group is analyzed to verify whether the country of origin is the uS, Canada or Australia. no irregularities have been observed to date.
+Each delivery of mined gold that will be used to produce primary fine gold for Swatch Group is analyzed to verify whether the country of origin is the US, Canada or Australia.
+No irregularities have been observed to date.

 Nivarox-FAR plays a key role in this respect, as it processes Swatch Group’s gold production stocks in a closed and controlled cycle.
 Production residues can therefore be reused in the Group’s own foundry.
 Nivarox-FAR has the necessary federal authorization both as a foundry and as a commercial assayer (sworn assayer) and is certified according to the Responsible Jewellery Council Code of Practice and Chain of Custody (RJC CoP and CoC).

-A small portion of gold chips and scrap is recycled by a few external processors, depending on internal capacity.
+A small portion of gold chips and scrap is refined by a few external processors, depending on internal capacity.

-Swatch Group only works with selected established long-term foundries that can demonstrate not only legal compliance according to all the provisions of the financial market supervisory authority, but also certified membership in the Responsible Jewellery Council (RJC) and / or the London Bullion Market Association (LBMA), and can guarantee through recognized certification that the precious metals delivered originate from ethically sound sources and conflict-free regions.
+To this end, Swatch Group only works with selected, established, long-term foundries that can demonstrate not only legal compliance according to all the provisions of the financial market supervisory authority, but also certified membership in the Responsible Jewellery Council (RJC) and / or the London Bullion Market Association (LBMA), and can guarantee through recognized certification that the precious metals delivered originate from ethically sound sources and conflict-free regions.

 Nivarox processing Cycle